 - Ceased all international and domestic work-related travel until further notice.

-- Increased onsite cleaning, hand sanitisers and promotion of good hygiene.
+- Increased onsite cleaning, distributed hand sanitisers and promoted physical distancing principles, and good hygiene practices, through posters and social media.

 - Adhered to and promoted social distancing principles.